4-hour Introductory Course

 The course is designed to be interactive, so attendance is limited.

 - PSM requirements and the importance of the 14 PSM elements

 Anyone responsible for PSM program compliance and effective PSM implementation is advised to attend this course (plant managers, compliance officers, process safety managers, engineers, EH&S managers, operations and maintenance personnel, and/or other designated PSM representatives).

 Amy Duz is president of iWorkWise, a consulting company specializing in the practical application of safety regulations.
 She is a certified safety specialist, OSHA authorized trainer, Region 10 OSHA Institute trainer, and former manager of an OSHA VPP site (the first vessel in the United States to be admitted to OSHA’s Voluntary Protection Program).
 Her experience with process safety management, risk management for ammonia refrigeration, HAZWOPER, and emergency response planning spans more than two decades.

 Doug Weeks is a project manager at iWorkWise with a degree in Mechanical Engineering.
+He is RETA CARO certified.
 Prior to joining iWorkWise, he worked for 10 years the maritime industry managing environmental programs, including waste management, discharge permit compliance, and performing compliance audits.
 Doug has also worked in the aerospace industry, as a facility engineer, environmental engineer and management systems auditor.
 He has operated data center HVAC and backup power systems, and marine steam plants.

 iWorkWise specializes in refrigeration compliance services, including PSM/RMP written programs, process hazard analyses, compliance audits, codes and standards compliance consulting and auditing, emergency response plans, Freon management plans, and HAZWOPER training.